glotzerlab/signac-flow/doc/cluster_submission.rst

     if __name__ == '__main__':
         Project().main()

-We can then submit operation from the command line with the following command:
+Then we can submit operations from the command line with the following command:

 .. code-block:: bash